-Reckless Driving On The Rise During Covid-19
+Reckless Driving On The Rise During Covid-19 in the USA

 The COVID pandemic has been an adjustment for all of us, affecting our daily lives in ways we never would have expected.
 Lockdowns, closed businesses, and telecommuting have led to a reduction in traffic and travel in general, but it may have also had one unintended effect.
 Reckless driving is increasing during the COVID pandemic.